-From Saturday 8 August it is compulsory by law for everyone attending an indoor funeral service to wear a face covering.
+Is compulsory by law for everyone attending an indoor funeral service to wear a face covering.

 From Wednesday 15 July our crematorium will re-open to members of the public for services such as viewing the book of remembrance or for collection of ashes.

 A streaming option is now available at our Crematorium so families and friends can watch the funeral service of their loved one.
 A secure login and password is required.

 - Advice for businesses